 The Trust's team has defined a new model for its work.
-Despite the hope that the growing international development emphasis on making information available to support accountability, transparency and economic development would open the way for an improved understanding of the value of records management, at present the international agenda for development is focussed clearly on facilitating a data revolution based on the release of datasets.
-The Trust has worked with the open data community toward a recognition that well managed records provide the basis for developing reliable and authentic public sector data.
-However, records management does not fit the model of a quick and easy path to change.
-The new UN Sustainable Development Goals, launched in September 2015, are based on an assumption of access to meaningful data.
-Unfortunately, it is often the case that data is not there, is not trustworthy, and does not provide a basis for protecting rights and entitlements.
-The Trust will, therefore, continue doing some country project work aimed at building capacity and infrastructure, but the main emphasis is now on working to articulate the importance of managing records, paper and digital, to support sustainable global development.
-The Director is willing to forgo her salary at present in order to facilitate this work
+The Trust has worked with the open government community toward a recognition that well managed records and records standards are integral aspect of achieving reliable and authentic public sector data.
+The UN Sustainable Development Goals, launched in September 2015, are based on an assumption of access to meaningful data.
+Unfortunately, it is often the case that data is not there, or is not trustworthy.
+The main emphasis is now on working to articulate the importance of managing records, paper and digital, to support sustainable global development.
+The Director is willing to forgo her salary at present in order to facilitate this work.

-The Trust will continue to work with its network of international partners, as well as with the World Bank, to develop new ways of articulating the significance of reliable records as evidence for international development, including the delivery of the Sustainable Development Goals and the objectives of the Open Government Partnership.
+The Trust will continue to work with its network of international partners, to develop new ways of articulating the significance of reliable records as evidence for international development, including the delivery of the Sustainable Development Goals and the objectives of the Open Government Partnership.